decodelabs/wellspring/README.md

 Wellspring offers an easy to use wrapper around SPL autoload functions, providing extra functionality such as priority ordering and deduplication.

 The API is simple and intuitive, allowing you to register autoloaders with a priority level - the higher the priority, the earlier the autoloader will be called.
-Loaders are _grouped_ by priority but maintain the first-come, first-served order within each group.
+Loaders are _grouped_ by priority but maintain the first-come, first-served order within each group by virtue of leveraging the original order of the SPL autoload functions.

 Loaders registered via the built in SPL functions are automatically assigned the `Priority::Medium` priority, allowing users of Wellspring to easily register other loaders before or after them using only the Priority mechanism.